razankhateeb/GuessingGame-old/README.md

 # Playing the Game
 Once the game is running, enter a number for the phone to guess.
 The phone will make a guess, and you will need to tell it whether its guess is higher or lower than the number you entered.
 The game will continue until the phone correctly guesses your number.

-# Features
-The app allows users to:
-- Add new goals by pressing a button
-- Delete existing goals by pressing on them

 # Technologies Used
 The app is built using the following technologies:
 - React Native